Delegations in SC rank among most powerful in nation

 1) Have delegations with significant power (marked in red) – States in this group have delegations with powers similar to those found in South Carolina.
 These include appointment powers to influential government boards/commission, and/or control over local government spending and affairs.

-2) Have delegations with moderate to little power (marked in yellow) – States in this group range from having delegations with appointment power over less significant boards/commissions, and/or delegations that primarily serve as oversight bodies.
+2) Have delegations with moderate to minimal power (marked in yellow) – States in this group range from having delegations with appointment power over less significant boards/commissions, and/or delegations that primarily serve as oversight bodies.

 3) Do not have or recognize delegations (marked in green) – States in this group do not officially recognize county legislative delegations.
 While it is possible that legislators representing a particular county could organize from time to time as a delegation, the state does not give them special legal power.